top of page

 OUR STORY

-The story of Feromics began at the research laboratory of Professor Tania Konry at Northeastern University, where a team of engineers, biologists, and computer scientists took on the challenge of unlocking the therapeutic potential of immune cells for cancer treatment.
-This breakthrough effort resulted in novel biotechnology, over 52 scientific papers and patents, and collaboration with leading pharmaceutical companies.
-Joined by Dr. Shai Schubert as CEO in 2022, we spun out the technology to form Feromics with the mission of bringing transformative treatments to underserved patients.
+The story of Feromics began at the research laboratory of Professor Tania Konry at Northeastern University, where a team of engineers, biologists, and computer scientists developed a novel biotechnology that drives single-cell assay models for cancer and autoimmune disease.
+This breakthrough effort began in 2013 and resulted in over 52 scientific papers and patents, and collaborations with leading pharmaceutical companies.
+In 2022, Dr. Shai Schubert joined Dr. Konry as CEO to co-found Feromics, bringing the strategy, vision and leadership that drives our mission to develop innovative treatments that drive impactful, life-changing outcomes.

 OUR PEOPLE